Some halting problems for abelian sandpiles are undecidable in dimension three

-The ultimate result of all this is that each {\sc and} gate $g_\rho(x, t)$ fires if and only if~$\pi$ matches at time $t-1$ at $x$.
-When it fires, it sets one bit in each of the pairs of state wires so that they will say the current state is $s$. \end{subsubsection}
+The {\sc and} gate $g_\rho(x, t)$ activates if and only if~$\pi$ matches at time $t-1$ at $x$.
+When it fires, it sets one bit in each of the pairs of state wires so that the cube enters state~$s$.
+If no patterns match, then no gates activate, and the cube will be in the lazy state.\end{subsubsection}

+\begin{subsubsection}{Relationship to the automaton} We claim that this fuse circuit works just like a lazy cellular automaton, unless the automaton malfunctions.

+Here is how the correspondence works.
+In a sandpile, and therefore in a fuse circuit, there is no concept of synchronization, but we can distinguish between wires that eventually topple and wires that never do.

+If, in each pair $w_m(x, t), \overline{w}_m(x, t)$ in a cube $(x, t)$, exactly one of the wires topples, according to the bit pattern $s_1 \cdots s_b$, then the corresponding square $x$ of the cellular automaton will enter the state corresponding to that bit pattern at time $t$.
+If any of the pairs are lazy forever, then the square will be in the lazy state.

-\begin{subsubsection}{Relationship to the automaton} We claim that this circuit works just like a lazy cellular automaton, unless the automaton malfunctions.
-The {\sc and} gate $g_\rho(x, t)$ fires if and only if the partial rule $\rho$ has a pattern that matches the states encoded in the state wires.
-If none of the gates fire, none of the state bits will ever be set for that cube, so its state will be $\lambda$.
+The {\sc and} gate $g_\rho(x, t)$ activates if and only if cubes $c(x-r, t-1), \ldots, c(x+r,t-1)$ eventually get into states that match the partial rule $\rho$.
+If they do, the {\sc and} gate will fire and the current cube will be set to the appropriate bit string.
+If none of the patterns match, none of the {\sc and} gates will ever fire, and none of the state bits will ever be set for that cube, so it will be lazy forever.

-So as long as {\it at most one} {\sc and} gate in every cube fires, the behavior of this circuit will match the behavior of the lazy cellular automaton.
-If {\it two or more} gates in the same cube fire, there is a good chance that both wires~$w_m, \overline{w}_m$ in a pair will be toppled and the circuit will stop working correctly.
-But this cannot happen unless the automaton malfunctions. \end{subsubsection}
+This is exactly the behavior of the lazy automaton, as long as at most one {\sc and} gate fires in every cube.
+If two or more gates in the same cube fire, it's likely that both wires~$w_m, \overline{w}_m$ in at least one pair will be toppled, but this cannot happen unless more than one partial rule matches, in which case the automaton malfunctions. \end{subsubsection}

-\begin{subsubsection}{Halting} We now come to the reason why we are using a lazy automaton.
-Each activated rule sets the state of exactly one cube, so:
+\begin{subsubsection}{If the automaton halts, only finitely many {\sc and} gates fire} Each matching partial rule activates an {\sc and} gate, which sets the state of one cube and topples wires in that cube and its neighbours, but nothing more distant.
+If the lazy automaton halts, finitely many wires will topple in total, so the total number of topplings will be finite and the sandpile will halt.
+If the automaton doesn't halt, the state will be set in infinitely many cubes, so infinitely many {\sc and} gates will fire and the sandpile will not halt.
+Let's write all this down as a lemma: